 Our water treatment process includes adding chlorine to kill bacteria.
 The drinking water regulations require that we keep a chlorine residual throughout our water distribution system.
 This insures that disinfection is accomplished throughout the system.
 Many factors influence the level of chlorine in the water.
 These include; system maintenance, line flushing, fire hydrant maintenance, water temperature, and the quantity of water flowing through the pipes.
 Any of these may cause you to notice the smell or taste of chlorine.
 Water leaving our treatment facility has a level of around 0.5 parts per million.
-We attempt to keep just a trace amount of chlorine residual, at the ends of the distribution system, to provide bacteria contamination protection for all customers What about fluoride and water?
+We attempt to keep just a trace amount of chlorine residual, at the ends of the distribution system, to provide bacteria contamination protection for all customers the fluoride concentration in our water to optimal levels.
+We test the water daily for fluoride concentration and use our equipment to maintain the level at about 1.0 part per million throughout the distribution system.
+Our customers receive the benefit of consuming water containing the optimum level of fluoride.